semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - Your data, **owned and controlled** by you:
   - Users have full control over *what data are linked to their id*, and how those data are made *public, limited or private*.
 Your ORCID id is always publicly visible, but you control the [visibility settings](https://support.orcid.org/knowledgebase/articles/124518-visibility-settings) for all other content in your record.

   - Unlike most online research profile systems, ORCID is a not-for-profit organisation so users *own their id and record* (the data linked to their identifier).
-ORCID makes your public data available under a Creative Commons [CC0 License](https://en.wikipedia.org/wiki/Creative_Commons_license#CC0) through the ORCID website.
+Whereas ORCID makes your data available in the public domain under a Creative Commons [CC0 License](https://en.wikipedia.org/wiki/Creative_Commons_license#CC0) through their website, it doesn’t track you or sell your data.

   - Trusted organizations may add, update, or remove information in your ORCID record *only if* you have granted permission for them to do so.

 - Your record is **not** a repository for your research files, ORCID simply links to wherever they live in a handy page about yourself that you can then share publicly with others, or keep to yourself.
+E.g. you could use it as:
+  - A dynamic CV
+  - A way to save time when submitting manuscripts and funding
+  - A key to create your annual report

 >I use my iD as an online master list of all my publications: it’s the perfect link to give anyone who wants to read what I’ve done recently, introduce me at a conference, or consider me for a new position.
 Since the source of the information is clearly shown, it’s easier to confirm that I’m not making it up (https://orcid.org/blog/2018/02/15/create-sustainable-research-portfolio-orcid).